Tomato, Olive, and Fresh Mozzarella Salad with Basil Vinaigrette

 Wash the fresh basil and chop (or tear if you’re one of those cooking purists, but I never could see what the fuss was about chopping!)
 Do this right before you’re ready to mix it into the dressing.
 I used my favorite vinaigrette, but you can use any type of homemade or bottled vinaigrette that you like the flavor of.
 Mix the chopped basil into the vinaigrette.
 Gently combine the dressing with the cut tomatoes, olives, and mozzarella pearls, then season to taste with salt and freshly ground black pepper.
 This is best served immediately, but I had some that had been in the fridge overnight that I shared with my contractors, and even though tomatoes never taste as good after they’ve been refrigerated, they gave it a thumbs up.

-More Ideas with Fresh Mozzarella:
+More Recipes with Fresh Mozzarella:

 Crustless Tomato-Basil Tarts with Mozzarella and Goat Cheese ~ Kalyn’s Kitchen